grueneschweiz/docs.gruene.ch/docs/1-1-introduction.md

 different functions and you will soon be familiar with WordPress. **Trying it out is the be-all and end-all, you can't break anything.**

-For the sake of fairness all screenshots in this documentation are neither german nor french, they are simply in english – even though your installation will be well translated into the language of your preference.
+For the sake of fairness the screenshots in this documentation are sometimes in english, sometimes french or german – even though your installation will be well translated into the language of your preference.

 ## WordPress is well documented online

-**If you get stuck, a Google search is recommended in any case.** WordPress is so widespread that almost every question is answered by a small tutorial or a forum post.
+**If you get stuck, a Google search is recommended in any case**.
+WordPress is so widespread that almost every question is answered by a small tutorial or a forum post.
 If you don't find what you're looking for on Google, we'll be happy to help.
 Just email us 😉